ibm-cloud-docs/mas-ms/migration.md

 - [ ] MaxSequence should be aligned before sending database to IBM.
 See link below for further information:

     https://www.ibm.com/support/pages/integrity-checker-sequence-not-setup-correctly

+## Initial Set Up
+{: #initial-set-up}

+The initial set up includes several components including:

+Creation of the target MAS Dedicated environment Identification of all components that need to be migrated (database, code, attachments) Final documentation of the integration's and any initial set-up that can be done (including VPN's).

+The goal of this step is to ensure all components are in place so the first test can begin.

+## Test 1
+{: #test-1}

+Test 1 executes all of the steps required to move a customer from the SaaS Flex (or on-premise) implementation to the MAS Dedicated offering.
+Data is exported from the source system, transferred to the Dedicated Service location and loaded into the new database instance.
+Configuration is completed for integration's and any technical remediation performed for the technology differences.
+Next the client tests to ensure all business flows are performing as expected.
+Issues identified are then resolved until the testing is complete.

+## Test 2
+{: #test-2}

+This is similar to test 1, except the focus is ensuring all steps are documented and accurate timings taken for the final migration of production.
+This is a dress rehearsal for the go live as well as to ensure all issues identified in the first test have been resolved.
+This test should take place close to the final cut-over date (within a few weeks).

+## Live on MAS-Dedicated
+{: #live-on-mas-dedicated}

+The final execution of the steps in the scheduled migration window.
+Once complete, the customer is now live on the Dedicated Service offering.

+## Post Live MAS-Dedicated Activities
+{: #post-live-mas-dedicated-activities}

+This is the support for customers after the go live.
+Any new issue is investigated and resolved and then the client moves to steady state.

 ## Roles and Responsibilities
 {: #roles-and-responsibilities}